0xn3va/cheat-sheets/Web Application/OAuth/README.md

 - `client_id` - the id of the application that asks for authorization,
 - `redirect_uri` - holds a URL; a successful response from this endpoint results in a redirect to this URL,
 - `scope` - a space-delimited list of permissions that the application requires,
-- `state` - an opaque value, used for security purposes; if this request parameter is set in the request, then it is returned to the application as part of the redirect_uri.
+- `state` - is a parameter that allows you to restore the previous state of your application.
+The `state` parameter preserves some state object set by the client in the Authorization request and makes it available to the client in the response.

 #### How response type works